MarounGrey-Notes/Tech-Interview-Preparation/Technical/Past Projects/WGU-CS_Grad-Projects.md

 --------
 ### Glossary

-**Database** - An organized collection of data stored and accessed electronically from a computer system.

-**Table** - A set of data elements organized in rows and columns in a database.

-**Field** - A column in a database table that contains a specific attribute for the rows.

 **Query** - A request for data from a database table.

-**Transform** - To convert or change data from one format or structure to another.

 **Function** - A reusable block of SQL code that performs a specific task.